 Check your symptoms.
-If you think you’ve been exposed to COVID-19 and develop a fever, cough, or have trouble breathing, call your doctor.
+If you think you’ve been exposed to COVID-19 and develop symptoms, call your doctor.
 Visit the Centers for Disease Control and Prevention (CDC) for more details on symptoms, including those for people who already received a COVID-19 vaccination.

-Virtual visits for mental health¹.
-If you have mental health benefits through Independence Administrators, you can talk to an in-network mental health counselor online or on the phone.
-The cost will be the same as a mental health specialist visit.
-Call the number on the back of your ID card or visit myibxtpabenefits.com to find a provider.
+Virtual visits for mental health.¹ If you have mental health benefits through your Group Health Plan, you can talk to an in-network mental health counselor online or on the phonet and standard cost sharing will apply.
+If the visit is to diagnose COVID-19, cost-sharing will be waived until the end of the public health emergency.
+Visit myibxtpabenefits.com to find a provider.

 Login at myibxtpabenefits.com to find a doctor.

-2 Please note: The Families First Coronavirus Response Act (FFCRA) and Coronavirus Aid, Relief, and Economic Security (CARES) Act mandate that member cost sharing (deductible, co-pays and coinsurance) is waived both in and out-of-network for the testing and diagnosis of COVID-19 through the public health emergency.
-If the public health emergency ends prior to December 31, 2020, the waiver of cost sharing for out-of-network testing and diagnosis will end as of the date the public emergency ends.
-If the public emergency does not end as of December 31, 2020, the waiver of member cost sharing for both in and out of network will continue through the public emergency.
-For High Deductible Health Plans, in-network cost sharing waivers detailed above will remain in effect through December 31, 2020 unless prohibited by law.
+² The Families First Coronavirus Response Act (FFCRA) and Coronavirus Aid, Relief, and Economic Security (CARES) Act mandate that member cost sharing (deductible, co-pays and coinsurance) is waived both in and out-of-network for the testing and diagnosis of COVID-19 through the public health emergency.
+For High Deductible Health Plans, in-network cost sharing waivers detailed above will remain in effect through the public health emergency unless prohibited by law.